dboikliev/babel-plugin-overload-operators/README.md

 # babel-operators

-This projects builds a babel compiler plugin allowing babel users to write more consise and readable code through the use of operator overloading.
+This projects builds a babel compiler plugin allowing users to write more consise and readable code through the use of operator overloading.

 ## Supported operators